 Constitution Gardens

-But, the garden-variety misnomer not withstanding, the signers of the Declaration of Independence did risk their lives, fortunes and sacred honor by signing that document.
+But, the garden-variety park misnomer not withstanding, the signers of the Declaration of Independence did risk their lives, fortunes and sacred honor by signing that document.
 Their signatures on paper, here captured in stone, meant Treason against the King, punishable by death.
 56 brave patriots, including Thomas Jefferson, Benjamin Franklin, Robert Morris, Thomas Stone and the others remembered in this garden signed, and we owe them all our thanks.

-2 thoughts on “Constitution Gardens
+4 thoughts on “Constitution Gardens

 1. Pingback: National Mall | Zero Carbon Travel